eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/docs/document-manager/eu.europa.ec.eudi.wallet.document/-create-document-settings/index.md

 interface [CreateDocumentSettings](index.md)

-Interface that defines the required settings when creating a document with [DocumentManager.createDocument](../-document-manager/create-document.md).
+Interface that defines the required creationSettings when creating a document with [DocumentManager.createDocument](../-document-manager/create-document.md).
 Implementors of [DocumentManager](../-document-manager/index.md) may introduce custom requirements for creating a document.

 #### See also